 Main insolvency proceedings are those affecting all of the debtor's assets, irrespective of their location, and to which any creditor may concur.
-Main insolvency proceedings will be opened in Spain provided that the debtor's COMI is located there.308 The COMI shall be the place where the debtor conducts the administration of its interests on a regular basis and which is ascertainable by third parties.
-In order to ease the determination of the COMI, the EIR provides for a set of rebuttable presumptions, which also intend to avoid possible fraudulent forum shopping.309
+Main insolvency proceedings will be opened in Spain provided that the debtor's COMI is located there.
+The COMI shall be the place where the debtor conducts the administration of its interests on a regular basis and which is ascertainable by third parties.
+In order to ease the determination of the COMI, the EIR provides for a set of rebuttable presumptions, which also intend to avoid possible fraudulent forum shopping.
+The company of the comp